apify/actor-whitepaper/README.md

 ### Environment variables

 Actors have access to standard process environment variables.
-The Apify platform uses environment variables prefixed with `APIFY_` to pass the actors information about the execution context.
+The Apify platform uses environment variables prefixed with `ACTOR_` to pass the actors information about the execution context.

 | Environment variable               | Description                                                                                                                                                                                                                |